-- Staffing changes reflect the transfer of a 1.0 Professional position to Technology Services (9714) and the transfer of a 0.2 Professional position from Budget (0203). - Contracted Services, Supplies and Materials, and Other Charges reflect reductions to constrain the budget in light of funding challenges.
+- Staffing changes reflect the transfer of a 1.0 Professional position to Technology Services (9714) and the transfer of a 0.2 Professional position from Budget (0203). - Contracted Services increase to cover test scoring of a growing student population. - Supplies and Materials decrease due to a reduction in testing supplies. - Other Charges increase due to conference needs.